Climate Projection Datasets

 Multi-Model Ensembles

-Good practice for climate assessment uses ensembles of climate simulations to enhance the robustness and reliability of an assessment through the combination of outputs of multiple climate models.
+It may be tempting to determine a “best performing model” for a climate assessment.
+However, such attempts are considered bad practice, primarily because a single model or simulation will not cover any of the inherent climate simulation uncertainty.
+Furthermore, a model performing well with respect to a selected metric, may be outperformed on another metric by a different model.
+Good practice for climate assessment uses ensembles of climate simulations to enhance robustness and reliability through the combination of outputs of multiple climate models.
 This allows to factor in uncertainty from model structure and to account for the climate system’s natural variability in climate analysis for the electricity sector.
+Emissions scenarios uncertainty must also be considered when building an ensemble for climate impact assessment.

 Global Warming Levels

-To be further developed Traditionally, climate projections have been presented as the change of a future 20-year or 30-year period (e.g. 2071-2100) with respect to present climate conditions.
-However, during the last IPCC cycle, the WG1 introduced the concept of Warming Levels (WLs), wherein climate change projections are presented relative to the change in Global Mean Temperature (GMT) with respect to preindustrial conditions (e.g. 2◦C above preindustrial level), rather than tied to a designated future period.
+Traditionally, climate projections have been presented as the change of a future 20-year or 30-year period (e.g. 2071-2100) with respect to present climate conditions.
+However, during the last IPCC cycle, the WG1 introduced the concept of Warming Levels (WLs), wherein climate change projections are presented relative to the change in Global Mean Temperature (GMT) with respect to preindustrial conditions (e.g. 2◦C above preindustrial level), rather than tied to a designated future period (or Temporal Horizon).
 In this framework, a WL is first selected (e.g. 2◦C) and then, for each GCM of an ensemble, the 20-year or 30-year period centered on the predetermined change in GMT is selected for comparison.
 Because the GCMs warm at different rates, the GCMs will reach the selected level of warming at different times.
 Consequently, different future time periods will usually be selected for each GCMs.

 Delta Method